WHAT WE DO

 “Who will look after our loved one when we are unable to?”

 At present, the Foundation is focused on acquiring property in Bundaberg.

 Case Study: Peace of Mind for Brad’s Mum Sandy

 For Sandy and her husband, the strain over a long period was causing many issues in their family life.
-They also questioned whether they were even equipped to meet his day-to-day needs in the long term.
+They also questioned whether they were even equipped to meet Bradley’s day-to-day needs in the long term.

 Supported Independent Living has proven to be a huge relief for the family, and a big step forward in Brad’s development.
 Slowly but surely he is learning to do more things for himself.

 Sandy also says that it provides her with a great deal of peace of mind.

 “We know Bradley will be secure in time to come.
 He’ll have a permanent home to live in and he’s not going to be displaced.”

 Feel good knowing you are giving the gift of Dignity, Freedom, Safety & Independence.

 Case Study: Freedom for Fern & Independence for Lydia